 Oakwood Chapel Restoration Project

-The years have taken their toll on the limestone building and its purpose has changed from a chapel to office and storage space.
-Minor repairs have been made to slow the decaying process; however a more aggressive approach is required to preserve this architectural gem.
+Built in 1914, the Oakwood chapel is a charming Gothic Revival style building located near the west entrance in Oakwood Cemetery in an area surrounded by burials of people of many different races.
+The years have taken their toll on the limestone building, and its purpose has changed from a chapel to office and storage space.
+Minor repairs have been made to slow the decaying process; however a more aggressive approach was required to preserve this architectural gem.

-- Oakwood Cemetery Chapel Restoration
+Oakwood Cemetery Chapel Restoration

-- Chapel Reports
+- Chapel Drawings

-- Chapel Architect
+- Chapel Articles and Videos

-Charles H. Page circa 1957 American Statesman
+- Chapel Architect Charles H. Page circa 1957 American Statesman

 - SAC To Restore Oakwood Cemetery Chapel, Heritage Society of Austin, 2007